SD › Thailand › Koh Phangan › Best Family Hotels

 - At the more expensive hotels, food costs 3 or 4 times as much as what you’ll pay at a local restaurant a few steps down the road.
 Save money by not eating at your hotel restaurant.
 Same goes for laundry and massage.

 - If you’re arriving anytime within 3 days before or after the full moon party be sure to have reservations.
 Same goes for the mid-December to mid-January.

 The 9 Best Hotels for Families in Koh Phangan

 Vast grounds, glorious beach, superb facilities, and ideal for families.
 Perched up a hill for maximum views (mostly blocked by trees), the circular Cliff Bungalows are remarkably built around immovable granite boulders.
 Some of the newer rooms facing the beach and second pool have connecting doors, but avoid the old-fashioned wooden bungalows, which are clustered too tightly together and along the noisy road.
 Best are the villas barely 5 metres from the sand.
-With two bedrooms and a private plunge pool, they are secluded behind colourful walls that significantly affect the views.
-However, the modern design is instantly likeable and the lounge room is airy.
+With two bedrooms and a private plunge pool, they are secluded behind colorful walls that significantly affect the views.
+However, the modern design is instantly likable and the lounge room is airy.
 The main pool faces the beach, which is shady and virtually private.
 Adding to the appeal is the games room and private pier for boat trips.
 The resort faces Seekantang (Leela) Beach, about 10 minutes’ walk from Haad Rin village, and a little further from the infamous Sunset and Sunrise beaches.